lupyuen/lupyuen.github.io/src/visual.md

 ![Visual Programming with Zig and NuttX Sensors on Blockly](https://lupyuen.github.io/images/visual-title.jpg)

 _What if we could drag-and-drop NuttX Sensors...
-To create IoT Sensor Apps?_
+To create quick prototypes for IoT Sensor Apps?_

-Let's find out!
+Let's do it!

 TODO: And we'll run it on Pine64's [__PineCone BL602 RISC-V Board__](https://lupyuen.github.io/articles/pinecone).